Esri/di-utility-network-export-subnetwork-by-rest/README.md

 # di-utility-network-export-subnetwork-by-rest

-This repo provides a no-code solution for automating Exporting Subnetwork for a Utility Network dataset published on an ArcGIS Enterprise platform.
+This repo provides a no-code solution for automating Exporting Subnetwork for a Utility Network dataset published on an ArcGIS Enterprise platform on the most current UN version.

-Utility Networks that are stored in file geodatabase or mobile geodatabases are out of scope.

 The original source of this no-code solution was first published in ArcGis Blog in these two-part blog written by Jon De Rose and Renato Salvaleon.